 Office of Global Safety

-The health, safety, and security of students, faculty, and staff are of primary concern to Vanderbilt.
-This section of the website provides the necessary information on safety guidelines, upcoming events, and resources for travel.
-The Vanderbilt Office of Global Safety team is here to support you.
+The health, safety, and security of students, faculty, and staff are of primary importance to Vanderbilt.
+The Vanderbilt Office of Global Safety team is here to support and guide you.

 What We Do

-- respond to emergency and crisis situations abroad and connect travelers to relevant on-campus resources to ensure continuity of care and response
+- respond 24/7 to emergency and crisis situations abroad and connect travelers to relevant resources to ensure continuity of care and response

 - review travel plans for high risk destinations and/or when there is a significant health or safety concern